Sharon2000205/Sharon-Kendi/content/blog/_index.md

 ---
-title: Kelvin Kiprono Blog
+title: Sharon Kendi Blog
 description: |
   The greatest value of a picture is when it forces us to notice what we never expected to see.
-author: "Kelvin Kiprono"
+author: "Sharon Kendi"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true